 This one is a poetry collection based on the novel Uma Casa na Escuridão by the same author.
-I have never read any of Peixoto’s poetry collections, but since his novels are filled with such beautiful sentences, I expect to become completely in love with his poems.
+I have never read any of Peixoto’s poetry collections, but since his novels are filled with such beautiful sentences, I expect to fall completely in love with his poems.

 O Castelo dos Destinos Cruzados (The Castle of Crossed Destinies) by Italo Calvino

 This short story collection was offered to me when I bought the last three books above.
-Italo Calvino is an Italian author I have been wanting to read for quite a while so I gladly accepted the gift.
+Italo Calvino is an Italian author who I have been wanting to read for quite a while, so I gladly accepted the gift.
 From what I know, all the short stories are interlinked and were inspired by tarot cards.